Wanting a peaceful life

 And it’s so amazing that more and more of us are realising this and travelling to seek happiness outside our monotonous existence.

-We had one such desire this monsoon, to take our toddler out and show her the beauty of villages that are covered in lush greenery, this time of the year.
+We had one such desire this monsoon, to take our toddler out and show her the beauty of villages that are covered in lush greenery.
 Having trekked for more than a decade, we reassured ourselves that there was nothing more captivating than the sheer views of unending mountains, gushing rivers and mind blowing waterfalls.

 Nothing can replace the joy of feeling rain on vast green fields.